 All Bachelor of Science in Business Administration students must complete, place out of, or show proficiency in a modern foreign language through the first-year level (1004-1014).
 Total: 0-8 hours.
 The Collins College of Business offers a major in international business and language which, in addition to the business core, requires language proficiency in French, German, Spanish, Russian or Chinese.

 The General Curriculum

 Because the development of knowledge involves collaboration with the past and engagement with the present, the general curriculum, through the blocks defined below, is structured to encourage this collaboration and engagement.
 Its goal is to lead students to a breadth of knowledge and intellectual rigor rooted in the academic disciplines.
 Reflecting the University’s commitment to writing through the curriculum, courses in the general curriculum typically require significant amounts of writing.
 These courses also emphasize original texts, wherever appropriate, as well as current scholarship.

 This Bulletin and the Schedule of Courses for each semester specify course offerings in the general curriculum.
-In meeting the general curriculum requirement, a student may take no more than two courses from a single department.
+In meeting the general curriculum requirement, a student may take no more than two courses from a single discipline.
 Course selection may be governed in part by a student’s prospective major.
 Except for students in the College of Engineering and Natural Sciences who are typically exempted from Block III , each student must complete 25 hours of general curriculum courses: six from Block I , twelve from Block II , and seven from Block III .

 Block I (AICE): Aesthetic Inquiry and Creative Experience (6 hours)